jimmywarting/StreamSaver.js/README.md

 So it all boils down to using
 [serviceWorker][6], [MessageChannel][7], [postMessage][8], [fetch][9],
 [respondWith][10], [iframes][11], [popups][12] (for http -> https -> serviceWorker),
-[Response][13] and last but not least: a flag that enables you to construct [ReadableStream][14] `chrome://flags/#enable-experimental-web-platform-features` and also WritableStream for convenience and backpressure
+[Response][13] and also WritableStream for convenience and backpressure

 Test localy